-Are you struggling to shift your home, whether it be through an agent or privately?
+Are you struggling to shift your home, whether it be through an agent or private sale?
 Perhaps the problem is that you’re committing one of the property selling deadly sins.

 Here’s a list of reasons that can potentially make buyers run for the hills whilst wishing they had never saw that hideous monstrosity that you call a home.
 But fear not, these issues are all superficial features which can be easily modified and create the change that your home so desperately needs.